-Diesel hydraulics technology is a program emphasizing the National Automotive Technology Education Foundation (NATEF) skills standards required for a technician to become Automotive Service Excellence (ASE) certified.
+Diesel hydraulics technology is a program emphasizing the skill standards required for a technician to become Automotive Service Excellence (ASE) certified.
 Fundamental training in all aspects of medium/heavy truck technician training is employed through lecture and hands-on training.